Well, I don't expect it to mollify very many of you, but I'm going to tell you anyway.

 It's about loving America.

-Republican convention was about loving Trump.
+The Republican Convention was about loving Trump.

 Is that right?

-Is that is that your w was your take on the Republican convention that it was an ode to Donald Trump?
+Was your take on the Republican convention that it was an ode to Donald Trump?

-Was the structure of the convention, was the purpose of the convention, was the design of the convention, was the execution of the convention to get people to love Donald Trump.
+Was the structure of the convention, was the purpose of the convention, was the design of the convention, was the execution of the convention to get people to love Donald Trump?

-Was the Republican convention designed so as to not even talk about America, that America was not even a factor, that it was all about loving a personality.
+Was the Republican Convention designed so as to not even talk about America, that America was not even a factor, that it was all about loving a personality?

-Well, that's that's what Tapper says that Goldberg wrote that the Republican Convention was about loving Trump, the Democrats was about loving America.
+Well, that's what Tapper says that Goldberg wrote, that the Republican Convention was about loving Trump.

 What the hell is this?